 This was a pivotal drought for growing communities along the Front Range.
 City storage was at 45% (9,901 AF) in July of 2002.
 Thornton responded with new efforts to improve drought resiliency including the development of a Drought Management Plan and hiring a full-time water conservation specialist.
-In 2003, Thornton implemented a tiered rate structure.
+In 2003, Thornton implemented tiered а structure.